LDurham89/CNN_Cancer_Detection/README.md

 Alternatively, if you just want to see my code and commentary you can just read through 'CNN project - final version.ipynb'.

 One thing to note is that if you chose to run the code you are unlikely to get exactly the same results as me.
-This is due to some randm steps in the deep learning process, as well as randomness introduced by the data augmentation process.
-I have used random_state arguments when defining training, test and validation data nin an effort to minimise variation - but this doesn't eliminate all randomness.
+This is due to some random steps in the deep learning process, as well as randomness introduced by the data augmentation process.
+I have used random_state arguments when defining training, test and validation data in an effort to minimise variation - but this doesn't eliminate all randomness.

 __Packages used:__ There are quite a few packages used in this project.